dartmouth-cs98/17f-plan-it/README.md

 ## Deployment

-The frontend is deployed at https://plan-it-client.herokuapp.com.
-The backend is deployed at https://plan-it-server.herokuapp.com.
+The frontend is deployed at http://bestplanit.com/.
+The backend is deployed at on an AWS server.

 ## Authors